-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 — Scheana Marie Shay (@scheanamarie) January 24, 2017

-In response to another viewer who criticized Scheana for talking to Katie about how much her bridal shower cost, Scheana admitted that she had “word vomit” and that it was a classless mistake that she later apologized for.
+In response to another viewer who criticized Scheana for talking to Katie about how much her bridal shower cost, Scheana admitted that she had “word vomit” and that it was a classless mistake she later apologized for.

 Word vomit.
 It was a classless mistake that I later apologized for.
 Keep watching. ???? https://t.co/re6neZMTTJ